Alternative Milks: Steaming Oat & Almond Milk on Breville

 1. Preparation

-- Use cold oat milk straight from refrigerator
+- Use cold oat milk straight from the fridge.

 2. Positioning